P1n3appl3/ray/README.md

 See [the todo file](todo.md) for stuff that I'm considering implementing in the future.

 ## Non-Features
-These are techniques or features that I'm aware of but I've given up on implementing due to difficulty or lack of interest.
+These are techniques or features I've given up on implementing due to difficulty or lack of interest.

 - Motion blur
 - Animation